Our Lady Help of Christians Historic District (Newton, Massachusetts): Description and history

 The first convent was built on the site in 1890, replaced just three years later by the present Colonial Revival structure.
 A three-story elementary school was built in 1892-93 (demolished in 1960), with the high school following in 1924.
 The present elementary school building was built about the same time the old one was demolished.
 The high school closed in 2012, and the space is now occupied by a secular private school.
 The elementary school building now houses the Newton School for Children, a private preschool and day care center.

+The church is home to the tallest steeple in Newton at 197 feet.